awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

    + Allow you to choose from any permissions
    + Allow you to select no policies at this time, create the policies later, and then attach them to the role\.

-   Select the box next to the policy that assigns the permissions that you want the role to have, and then choose **Next: Tagging**\.
+   Select the box next to the policy that assigns the permissions that you want the role to have, and then choose **Next: Tags**\.
 **Note**
 The permissions that you specify are available to any entity that uses the role\.
 By default, a role has no permissions\.